samv/vampire_bat/README.md

   * 6x M3 nuts
   * 8x F623 bearings
 * New parts to buy
-  * 200mm MGN9H rail: high-preload (Z1)
+  * 200mm MGN9H rail: high-preload (Z1) - note that this is 50mm longer than the v0 BOM rails.
     * Rails can be slightly shorter (up to 50mm) and may work fine, by using the innermost two screws, instead of 3.
+There is less rotational support for the rail, but this has been measured at under 0.3° which should not cause adverse effects.
   * 6x M3x8 SHCS
   * Pins Option
     * 4x 3mmx30mm Steel pins